With All My Might (Sparks song)

 "With All My Might" is a song by American pop and rock duo Sparks, which was released in 1984 as the lead single from their thirteenth studio album Pulling Rabbits Out of a Hat (1984).
 The song was written by Ron Mael and Russell Mael, and produced by Ian Little.
-"With All My Might" failed to enter the Billboard Hot 100 but reached No. 4 on the Bubbling Under the Hot 100 chart.
+"With All My Might" failed to enter the U.S. Billboard Hot 100 but reached No. 4 on the Bubbling Under the Hot 100 chart.

 Background

 "With All My Might" was an attempt by Sparks to write a song which was radio-friendly and would appeal to a mass audience.
 In a 1990 interview with Ira Robbins, Russell Mael said of the song, "We thought this could have been really successful commercially, but for whatever reasons it didn't get played a lot.
 Even the stations that would support us thought it was too soft-sounding.
 For once in our career, Ron tried to make a song acceptable for an American mass audience – not being overly clever, trying to make them real palatable."
 Ron Mael added, "We wanted to do a song that had all the irony removed and was just a 'song' song.
 I really like it, but people look for the motive behind it and then we can't get accepted.
 People are waiting for the punchline, and there isn't any."